 Google would break down user queries into shorter segments known as keywords and keyword phrases.
 It would then compare those keywords to keywords as they exist on the web, searching for sites that used those verbatim phrases the greatest number of times and in the most relevant places.
 Website owners would use tools to find keyword suggestions based on real search data.

 Semantic search changed everything.
-Rather than analyzing user queries based on the keywords that make them up, Google’s algorithm is now sophisticated enough to analyze the intent behind each user query.
+Rather than analyzing user queries based on the keywords that make them up, Google’s algorithm is now sophisticated enough to analyze the search intent behind each user query.
 In essence, when you search for “the best steak house in southern California,” Google isn’t examining your phrase and finding matching instances of that phrase throughout the web.
 Instead, it’s analyzing the fact that you are looking for the greatest steak restaurants in southern California, and attempting to give you the most relevant results.

 The traditional long-tail keyword approach relied on the search engine looking for instances of an exact phrase.
 For example, even if you include the phrase “the best steak house in southern California” all over your site and blog, Google may still not consider you a candidate for the best steak house in California if it knows your business is located in Nevada, or if negative customer reviews have compromised your candidacy for being the “best.”

 As a result, long-tail keyword research is meaningless—finding long-tail phrases that are commonly searched for and using them word-for-word on your site will no longer get you the results you’re accustomed to.
 The value of long tail keywords lies in whether or not the phrases are searched for and relevant to a user’s search intent.